secretstartups/handbook/content/handbook/engineering/development/dev/create/remote-development/_index.md

 ---
 title: 'Create:Remote Development Group'
 description: >-
   The Remote Development Group is part of the Create Stage.
-We focus on multiple categories:
+We focus on two categories:
   Workspace and the Web IDE.
 ---

 ## Overview

 The group is part of [Create Stage](/handbook/engineering/development/dev/create/) in the [Dev Sub-department](/handbook/engineering/development/dev/).
-We focus on multiple [categories](https://about.gitlab.com/direction/create/#categories-in-create): `Workspace` and the `Web IDE`.
+We focus on two [categories](https://about.gitlab.com/direction/create/#categories-in-create): `Workspace` and the `Web IDE`.

 ### 👌 Group OKRs

 <span id="-team-okrs" data-message="alias anchor for old links"></span>

-If you're interested in the group's Objectives and Key Results (OKRs), you can find them on [GitLab](https://gitlab.com/gitlab-com/gitlab-OKRs/-/issues/?sort=title_asc&state=opened&label_name%5B%5D=group%3A%3Aide&first_page_size=20).
+If you're interested in the group's Objectives and Key Results (OKRs), you can find them on [GitLab](https://gitlab.com/gitlab-com/gitlab-OKRs/-/issues/?sort=created_date&state=opened&label_name%5B%5D=OKR&label_name%5B%5D=group%3A%3Aremote%20development&type%5B%5D=objective&first_page_size=20).

 ### 🤴 Group Principles